apeachcc/apeachcc/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ===============================================================================================================================

-Front-end developer and UI UX Designer
+UI UX Designer with Front-end development projects
 --------------------------------------

 UX UI Designer offering 5+years of experience providing web solutions for diverse industry organizations.
 Skilled in designing and developing multiple web-based applications incorporating a range of technologies.
 Aspiring to combine broad background with technical skills to excel as a Front-End Developer.